NervanaSystems/neon/doc/source/loading_data.rst

 :py:class:`.ImageLoader` was created to provide a way to feed images from disk to neon with minimal latency.
-The module takes advantage of the high compressibility of images to conserve diskspace and disk to host memory IO.
+The module takes advantage of the high compressibility of images to conserve disk space and disk to host memory IO.
 ImageLoader uses a multithreaded library to hide the latency of decoding images, applying augmentation and/or transformations, and transferring the resulting outputs to device memory